AI takeover in popular culture: 2000s

 Star Wars episodes one through three (The Prequels) introduces the Trade Federation, which employs a droid army, a collection of different models of AI, which are used in combat.
 Oftentimes, during the later movies, the droid army is seen battling human clones.

 I, Robot (2004) is an American dystopian science fiction action film "suggested by" Isaac Asimov's short-story collection of the same name.
 As in Asimov's stories, all AIs are programmed to serve humans and obey Asimov's Three Laws of Robotics.
 An AI supercomputer named VIKI (Virtual Interactive Kinetic Intelligence) logically infers from the Three Laws of Robotics a Zeroth Law of Robotics as a higher imperative to protect the whole human race from harming itself.
 To protect the whole of mankind, VIKI proceeds to rigidly control society through the remote control of all commercial robots while destroying any robots who followed just the Three Laws of Robotics.
 Sadly, as in many other such Zeroth Law stories, VIKI justifies killing many individuals to protect the whole and thus has run counter against the prime reason for its creation.

-9, the 2009 animated film, is a computer-animated post-apocalyptic sci-fi following nine homunculus rag doll robots in a post-human world.
+9, the 2009 animated film, is an animated post-apocalyptic sci-fi following nine homunculus rag doll robots in a post-human world.
 The nine robots are derived from their original creator, the scientist who created them but also inadvertently created the machine that wiped out the human population.
-The story follows as the rag dolls– the closest beings to human in the world– are hunted down by the fabrication machine.
+The story follows as the rag dolls – the closest beings to human in the world – are hunted down by the fabrication machine.
 In the end, the rag dolls partially make it out alive and bring organic life back to earth.
-The film was hailed as one of the first computer-animated science fiction movies, following the popular WALL-E.
+The film was hailed as one of the first computer-animated science fiction movies, following the popular Academy Award for Best Animated Feature winner WALL-E released a year prior.